SirErikPak/LLM/README.md

 # Build a Large Language Model (From Scratch)

+    This project implements a Large Language Model from scratch, providing a comprehensive understanding of transformer architecture and natural language processing.

 Create a Virtual Environment and Activate the new Enviroment.
 `conda create --name LLM  python=3.11.11`
 `conda activate LLM`